Social security in Australia: Sickness Allowance

 A Sickness Allowance was paid for those currently suffering an illness, injury, or disability (short-term i.e. less than two years), are employed, and have no access to leave or have used all their leave.
 It was paid under the Newstart system without an Activity Test.
 Sickness Allowance was equal to the Newstart Allowance but only one of these payments can be claimed (you don't get both).
 In order to be granted a Sickness Allowance you had to be registered with Centrelink, which includes reporting your earned income each fortnight through your myGov account.
 You automatically ceased being eligible for either payment if your earned income exceeds the allowance-rate over three consecutive fortnightly reporting periods.
 Once ineligible you become subject to a waiting period before being paid any applicable welfare payment (whether it be Newstart or Sickness, or any other payment).
 This waiting period, known as the exclusion period was generally six weeks however can be up to ten weeks in which you will have to survive on your own, without any government benefits.
 This waiting/exclusion period was not backdated, so any payment approved by Centrelink will start only once the exclusion period is exhausted.

 Carer Payment

 A Carer Payment is made to those providing a level of care to someone who is ill, injured or has a disability.
 A medical certificate and other supporting documentation is required.
 Centrelink does not offer any related services for Carers, nor does it provide any other support or welfare follow-up, nor does it carry out any process to ensure, or validate, actual service delivery.
 Carers are wholly responsible for their caring duties which is negotiated between the Carer and Caree' on an individual and personal-needs basis.

 Parenting Payment

-A payment for those who are principal carers of dependent children under the age of 6 for partnered customers and children under the age of 8 for single customers.
+A payment for those who are principal carers of dependent children under the age of 6 for partnered customers and children under the age of 14 (previously 8) for single customers.
 Parenting Payment Partnered is classified as an allowance and Parenting Payment Single is classified as a pension.